Kristina01111000/Drws_site/README.md

  	- There will be 12 learning program lessons
   	- to change an edited image, after editing go the the page and replace it with another then switch back
   	-  Automation for emails:	https://knowledgebase.constantcontact.com/email-digital-marketing/articles/KnowledgeBase/43904-Set-up-an-automated-marketing-journey-for-your-customers?lang=en_US
+   	- recheck that constant contact is connected to the site every month or so, just look at lists in backend

 --------------------------------------------------------